-The charter of our audit committee requires that members of the audit committee, all of whom are independent directors, review and approve all related-party transactions in accordance with applicable rules and regulations.
-In addition, the audit committee is responsible for reviewing and monitoring our Code of Business Conduct.
+The charter of our audit committee requires that members of the audit committee, all of whom are independent directors, review and oversee all related-party transactions in accordance with applicable rules and regulations.
+In addition, the audit committee is responsible for reviewing, approving and monitoring our Code of Business Conduct.
 Our Code of Business Conduct prohibits conflicts of interest as a matter of policy, except with the informed written consent of our board of directors or a committee of our board of directors in the case of a director or executive officer.
-There were no related-party transactions during 2012 that did not require review, approval or ratification pursuant to our policies and procedures, or for which such policies and procedures were not followed.
-None of our directors were involved in any related-party transactions.
+There were no related-party transactions during 2015 that did not require review, approval or ratification pursuant to our policies and procedures, or for which such policies and procedures were not followed.
+Except for the compensation of directors and executive officers described earlier and as set forth above, none of our directors, executive officers or holders of more than 5% of our common stock were involved in any related-party transactions.